Shuklaaniket/EI-ASSIGNMENT1/README.md

   Then include the server folder and write in terminal(npm start)

   THEN YOU MUST BE GOOD TO GO:-
-  FOR OUTPUT IM SHARING A VIDEO LINK IN THE OUTPUT FOLDER(HOW DOES IT WORK)
+  FOR OUTPUT IM SHARING A VIDEO LINK IN THE Under readme file (HOW DOES IT WORK)